cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/README.md

 8. Click <b>Advanced</b>
 9. Modify the following
     1. Center stick is zero throttle
-    2. Allow negative Thrust is true (checked)
+    2. "Allow negative Thrust" is set to true (checked)
     3. Enable further advanced settings is true (checked)
-    4. Deadbands is true (checked)
+    4. "Deadbands" is set to true (checked)
 10. Click <b>Calibration</b>
 11. Calibrate your RC
-12. Press Exit to return to map.
+12. Press <b>Exit</b> to return to the map.

 # Operating and maintaining